 STRIPERSPACE.COM LOGO

-Everyone wants to know what the record is, for the species of fish for which they are fishing.
-We will show you.
 However, we support a catch and release policy for striped bass, especially the larger ones.
-Female striped bass grow larger than the males.
-If you catch a striped bass over 30 pounds it is probably a female, with the potential for producing three million or so eggs each spring.
+Female striped bass grow larger than the males If you catch a striped bass over 20 pounds it is probably a female, with the potential for producing up to three million eggs each spring.
 Don't take her out of circulation.
 Take a picture, and gently release her.
 Let your photograph be your trophy.

 World Record Striped Bass

-The world record striped bass was caught off the Vermont Ave.
+The previous world record striped bass was caught off the Vermont Ave.
 Jetty in Atlantic City, during a storm on Sept.
 21, 1982 by Albert McReynolds.
 It was caught on a 5 ½ inch black-back silver Rebel plug.
 It weighed 78 pounds 8 ounces, and had a length of 53 inches.
 This fish was estimated to be about 36 years old.

 Although the striper was hooked while fishing from the jetty, Al somehow scrambled off the jetty and landed the fish on the beach to the side of the jetty.
 The Vermont Ave.
 Jetty is relatively short.